bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 Inspecting the marks on the hourglass, he noted a number in his book, and flipping the hourglass back.

 10 feet later, the same thing happened, though the sandbag seemed to hit a bit closer to Adrex... a bit too close for his liking, and it sounded like it had hit the ground hard.
-Noting the time, Adrex moved himself closer to where the guard sat, obviously pondering what the two partners were up to.
+Noting the time, Adrex moved himself closer to where the guard sat who obviously pondered what the two partners were up to.

 He barely got into a sitting position before Yurgunn yelled at the 30-feet mark, sending another sandbag towards the hard surface, and this time tearing a hole through it as the sand inside it tore a weak point open.